Navneetk4y4/RECON-AGENT/README.md

 ## Features

-This reconnaissance agent provides a comprehensive suite of tools for various security tasks:
+This reconnaissance agent provides a comprehensive suite of tools for various security tasks, with more to be added in the future.
+Currently, it includes:

 -   **Nmap:** Perform network scanning to discover hosts and services.
 -   **Dig:** Conduct DNS queries for detailed DNS information.